Intermodulation Interference Detection in 6G Networks: A Machine Learning Approach: Intermodulation Interference

-\review{Receive branches of a given antenna typically have identical hardware configuration and hence normally report similar RTP values.
-However, if RTP values differ and intermodulation interference is detected, then this is likely due to an internal source of intermodulation interference.
-Also, if intermodulation interference is detected but the RTP values per branch are similar, then this is likely due to an external source.} \\ At this stage in the development, it is important to mention that the standards also allocate certain PRBs for control-plane channels, while others are used for the user-plane channels.
+\textbf{Internal or external:} Receive branches of a given antenna typically have identical hardware configuration and hence report similar RTP values.
+However, if RTP values differ and intermodulation interference is detected, then this can be due to an \textit{internal} source of intermodulation interference.
+Also, if intermodulation interference is detected but the RTP values per receive branch are similar, then the source can be \textit{external}.

+It also follows from \eqref{eq:rtp_alt} that one way to mitigate intermodulation interference is to reduce the transmitted OFDM tone power of the \textit{offender}, which is directly related to the BS transmit power ($P_c \coloneqq P_\text{TX} - L = P_\text{BS} - 10\log N_\text{PRB} - 10\log N_\text{SC} - L$), where $P_\text{BS}$ is the BS transmit power in dBm and $L$ is the path loss \cite{8665922}.
+This power reduction also reduces the BS coverage radius.

+At this stage in the development, it is important to mention that the standards also allocate certain PRBs for control-plane channels, while others are used for the user-plane channels.
 Control channels are allocated the PRBs at the edges of the bandwidth.
 Let there be $N_\text{PRB}^{(c)}$ PRBs allocated for control-plane channel and $N_\text{PRB}^{(u)}$ allocated for the user-plane channel such that $N_\text{PRB}^{(c)} + N_\text{PRB}^{(u)} = N_\text{PRB}$, an example of which is shown in Fig.~\ref{fig:prbs}.
-Hence: $\mathcal{P} = \mathcal{P}^{(c)} \cup \mathcal{P}^{(u)}$, written as a union of the sets of control- and user-plane PRBs.
+Hence $\mathcal{P} = \mathcal{P}^{(c)} \cup \mathcal{P}^{(u)}$, written as a union of the sets of control- and user-plane PRBs.

-Next, we compute the received interference power (RIP) on all the subcarriers of a given PRB---as defined in \cite{3gpp36214}---since PRBs are the smallest frequency resource allocated:
+An important quantity is the received interference power (RIP), which is measured in Watts per PRB---as defined in \cite{3gpp36214}---since PRBs are the smallest frequency resource allocated.
+For the $r$-th PRB where $r \in \{0,1,\ldots,N_\text{PRB}-1\}$, we write:

-where the first term represents the power over the PRB bandwidth, which is the number of OFDM subcarriers multiplied by the subcarrier spacing. \review{The second term is the interference on the PRB not due to intermodulation}.
-Step $(b)$ is from \eqref{eq:rtp_alt}.

-We next compute the maximum RIP per user-plane PRB vs ordered user-plane PRB.
-It follows from Theorem~\ref{thm:bandwidth_pim} that there exists an intermodulation product the bandwidth of which overlaps with the adjacent PRBs and therefore their interference power adds up.
-To compute the maximum RIP for a given PRB in the presence of intermodulation interference, we perform the following computational steps:
+where $B^{(r)}$ is the bandwidth of the $r$-th PRB in $\mathcal{P}$ and $P_I^{(r)}$ is a term representing interference not due to intermodulation as measured by the $r$-th PRB.
+Plotting the RIP against the PRBs in $\mathcal{P}$ is a plot of noise plus interference power vs frequency and is therefore a power spectral density plot.